wabarurse/wabarurse/README.md

 - **Very Large Integer Arithmetic in C**
   Designed a C library for handling very large integers with custom memory management, ensuring efficient operations without leading zeros.

----

-## 📫 Contact Me

-Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/richard-huang) or check out more of my projects here on GitHub!